Victor Huston: Background and early life

 Huston was born in Belfast, Ireland, one of nine children of William Wentworth Huston and Elizabeth Victoria (née Simpson).
-His parents had lived for some time in Cape Town, South Africa, but had returned to Northern Ireland in 1889.
+His parents had lived for some time in Cape Town, South Africa, but had returned to Ireland in 1889.
 Huston served in the 11th Hussars, before emigrating to Canada, where he married Sarah Bailie in Vancouver in November 1912.
 His attestation papers describe him as a motor engineer, 5 ft 6 in tall, and a member of the Church of England.

 First World War service

 Huston enlisted into the Canadian Expeditionary Force in September 1914 and was assigned to the Canadian Army Service Corps.
 He was commissioned as a lieutenant on 13 September 1915.
 He was seconded for service in the British Army's Royal Flying Corps on 8 December 1916, and was appointed a flying officer the same day.
-On 17 December Huston was posted to No. 18 Squadron RFC to fly the FE.2b.
+On 17 December, Huston was posted to No. 18 Squadron RAF to fly the Royal Aircraft Factory F.E.2.

 He gained his first victory on 15 February 1917, when he and observer Second Lieutenant P. S. Taylor destroyed a Type C reconnaissance aircraft over Grévillers.
 On 5 April he and his observer Second Lieutenant Giles Blennerhasset were credited with two Albatros D.IIs driven down out of control over Inchy.
 Huston was then paired with observer Lieutenant E. A. Foord for his remaining three victories, destroying an Albatros D.III on 24 April, then a Halberstadt D north-west of Cambrai on 13 May.
 Huston shared his sixth and final victory with Flight Sub-Lieutenant Harold Spencer Kerby, both pilots being credited with destroying an Albatros D.V north-west of Havrincourt on 27 May.

 On 18 June 1917 Huston was awarded the Military Cross.
 His citation read:

 Lieutenant Victor Henry Huston, Canadian Army Service Corps and Royal Flying Corps.

 "For conspicuous gallantry and devotion to duty.
 He has rendered valuable service when on photographic reconnaissance.
 He has always shown the greatest skill and courage in leading attacks on hostile machines, and thus enabling valuable photographs to be secured behind the lines."